shawnc722/pywidgets/README.md

 First, ensure you have python 3.11 or higher and pip (the python install guide is [here](https://wiki.python.org/moin/BeginnersGuide/Download) if you need it).

-To install as a package, download the latest wheel (.whl) from the [releases](https://github.com/shawnc722/pywidgets/releases) section and install it, plus dependencies, with `python -m pip install [filename]`.
+To install as a package (recommended), download the latest wheel (.whl) from the [releases](https://github.com/shawnc722/pywidgets/releases) section and install it in your system terminal emulator (bash, cmd, zsh, etc) with `python -m pip install [filepath]`.
 By default, it won't have async widgets on Windows (the media and notification widgets, currently) or any online capabilities (weather/location data from open source APIs).
-If you want either or both, add `[async]`, `[web]`, or `[async,web]` immediately after the filename, for example:
+If you want either or both (recommended), add
+`[async]`, `[web]`, or `[async,web]` immediately after the filename, for example:
 `python -m pip install pywidgets-0.8-py3-none-any.whl[async,web]`

-To run it in place, first install all the dependencies from the requirements section and then clone the project with `git clone https://github.com/shawnc722/pywidgets.git`.
+Alternatively, if you'd rather run it in place, first install all the dependencies from the requirements section and then clone the project with `git clone https://github.com/shawnc722/pywidgets.git`.

 It isn't required, but the default font is [Inter](https://github.com/rsms/inter) and if it's not on your system already you may want to install it.
 If not, a different font will be automatically chosen - though you can also just specify one yourself.